Mohit-Mehra/react-blog/README.md

 # React Blog MERN

-Welcome to React Blog MERN!
+Welcome to React Blog with MERN!
 This is a full-stack web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, designed to create and manage blog posts.

 ## Features